Terms and conditions

 Individual learning plans

-As a funding requirement, all learners must complete an individual learning plan (ILP) in conjunction with your tutor.
+As a funding requirement, all learners are required to complete an individual learning plan (ILP) in conjunction with their tutor.

-If we cancel a course before the start date we will give you a full refund and if we close a course after it has started we will give you a part refund.
-We are unable to refund you if you withdraw from a course unless you are too ill to continue with your studies and have a doctor’s certificate.
+If we cancel a course before the start date, we will give you a full refund.
+If we close a course after it has started, we will give you a part refund.
+We're unable to refund your fees if you withdraw from a course, unless you're too ill to continue with your studies and have provided a doctor’s certificate.
 Refunds will be made to the card you paid with.